reef-pi/hal/README.md

 The `hal` package provide common types for hardware capabilities in reef-pi.
-It hides device specific details from the controller logic. reef-pi modules like ATO, pH, temperature uses hal to perform hardware based operations.
+It hides device specific details from the controller logic. reef-pi modules like ATO, and pH, uses hal interfaces to perform hardware based operations.
+The HAL interfaces cover metdata and methods for digital or analog I/O. Check out [reef-pi/drivers](https://github.com/reef-pi/drivers) for examples.

-'hal' is intended to be primarily interfaces only, void of business logic and any other dependency package.
-A NoopDriver or [null](https://en.wikipedia.org/wiki/Null_object_pattern) driver is included to ease testing.
+'hal' is mostly made of interfaces and void of business logic and or dependency package.
+A No-Op or [null](https://en.wikipedia.org/wiki/Null_object_pattern) driver is included to ease testing.

 ## Usage